On black bounces, wormholes and partly phantom scalar fields: Introduction

 Second, we here consider SV-like regularizations for two families of singular solutions of GR: Fisher's solution with a massless canonical scalar field \cite{fisher48} and a special subset of dilatonic \bh\ solutions with interacting massless scalar and \emag\ fields \cite{dil1, dil2, dil3, dil4}.
+In both cases, the SV substitution is applied in the simplest possible way ($x \mapsto \sqrt{u^2 + b^2}$) to the factor $x$ that produces a singularity at its zero value.
 The scalar-NED sources for regularized versions of these space-times are found, and it turns out that trapped ghost scalars are necessary for their GR description.

+As always when dealing with phantom fields (or partly phantom, as trapped ghosts) one can recall the well-known problem of their potential instability at the quantum level.
+This problem is widely discussed, and it is often said that a phantom field can be an effective entity, originating from some extended theory of gravity, for example, from extra-dimensional degrees of freedom (see, e.g., \cite{nilles84,khve98} and a discussion in \cite{don11}) and should not be quantized.
+Anyway, as in many other studies, the existence of phantom fields is here admitted as a working hypothesis, which is quite necessary as long as there are throats or black bounces.

 The paper is organized as follows.
-In Section 2 it is shown how to obtain a scalar-NED source for an arbitrary \ssph\ metric using a magnetic field solution of NED.
-Sections 3 and 4 are devoted to finding and describing scalar-NED sources for regularized Fisher and dilatonic space-times.
-Section 5 contains some concluding remarks.
+In Section II it is shown how to obtain a scalar-NED source for an arbitrary \ssph\ metric using a magnetic field solution of NED.
+Sections III and IV are devoted to finding and describing scalar-NED sources for regularized Fisher and dilatonic space-times.
+Section V contains some concluding remarks.
 The metric signature $(+\,-\,-\,-)$ is adopted, along with geometrized units such that $8\pi G = c = 1$.